HenrikBengtsson/jottr.org-blogdown/content/post/2023-07-02-parallelly_1.36.0.md

 ```

 will kill all parallel workers in our cluster, even if they are busy
 running tasks.
-We can confirm that they are no longer alive, by
+We can confirm that these worker processes are no
-calling:
+longer alive by calling:

 ```r
 isNodeAlive(cl)